-Advice from the Künstlersozialkasse for self-employed artists or journalists who are not insured
+Advice from the artists' social insurance fund for self-employed artists or journalists who are not insured

-If you are self-employed as an artist or journalist, you may have to take out insurance through the Artists' Social Security Fund (KSK).
+As a self-employed artist or journalist, you may have to take out insurance through the Künstlersozialkasse (KSK).

 If necessary, you can contact the KSK.
 The KSK

-- will provide you with information about statutory health, long-term care and pension insurance,
+- informs you about the insurance in the statutory health, nursing care and pension insurance,

-- explains your rights and obligations in connection with insurance and
+- informs you about your rights and obligations in connection with insurance and

 - advises you on registration.

-In addition, the KSK will advise you on the following topics, among others, on request:
+In addition, the KSK will advise you on request on the following topics, among others:

 - How can you insure yourself through the KSK?

-- What requirements do you have to fulfill?
+- What requirements do you have to meet?

-- Are you self-employed as an artist or journalist?
+- Are you a self-employed artist or journalist?

 - How high are the contributions and costs?